-You can get the “How to” concepts from many people, but Scott Kelby delivers that within a much greater lesson so that you can become a better photographer, artist and entrepreneur.
+You can get the “How to” concepts from many people, but Scott Kelby delivers that within a much greater lesson to become a better photographer, artist, and entrepreneur.

 He Has a Sense of Humor

-You wouldn't think that a sense of humor is controversial, but this actually splits some folks on Scott's books.
-Pretty much every chapter of his books start off with a bit of a joke or funny story.
+You wouldn’t think that a sense of humor is controversial, but this splits some folks on Scott’s books.
+Pretty much every chapter of his books starts with a bit of a joke or funny story.
 Why does he do it?
-Here are Scott's own words from his blog.
+Here are Scott’s own words from his blog.

-In fact, 100% of the profits from this book go to the Springs of Hope Orphanage in Kenya, run by some friends of his.
-He helps raise money for this charity in a number of ways, including his annual World Wide Photo Walk.
+100% of the profits from this book go to the Springs of Hope Orphanage in Kenya, run by some friends of his.
+He helps raise money for this charity in many ways, including his annual World Wide Photo Walk.